oren/oren.github.io/articles/clean-language/README.md

 ### 2.2 Practice:
 * Don't try to be perfect.
 Be honest and voulnerable.
-* See speaking a fun opportunity and not a threat.
+* See speaking interactions a fun opportunity and not a threat.
 * Listen carefuly to the audience.
-* Use a structure in your talks: (1) Problem/opportunity, (2) solution, and (3) benefit.
+* You can use this structure: 'Problem/opportunity, solution, benefit' or 'What?
+So what?
+Now what?'.